music-soul1-1/weather-app/README.md

 Here are some planned features and improvements for the Weather App:

+- Fix icon choosing algorithm(works properly only with English).
 - Implement search functionality to allow users to search for specific cities.
-- Add settings screen.
-- Add support for different units of measurement (e.g., Celsius, Fahrenheit).
 - Enhance the UI design for a more visually appealing experience.
-- Implement localization to support multiple languages.
+- Improve localization.
 - Add page indicator.
 - Improve code readability.
 - Improve performance.
 - Add more icons for weather state.
-- Improve error handling and error messages for better user feedback.
+- Improve error handling and error messages.

 ## Contributing